vespina/json/README.md

     errorMsg:  string with the description of the error ocurred during the request

+### SQL Server Compatibility
+IF you need to send o read JSON strings from SQL Server, set mssqlCompat property to .T., so JSON library can generate SQL Server compatible JSON strings and can sucesfully parse SQL Server generated JSON strings.

 ### NOTES
 [1] The JSON string must be generated using Stringify method and INCLUDE the cursor schema.
 To convert other JSON strings to cursor, use toCursor().